-Companies facing cash flow problems can request the spreading of the payment of the water bill for businesses.
+Companies facing cash flow problems can request payment spreads for business water bills.

 Regarding the energy sector, appropriate measures will be taken by the distribution network managers to avoid any interruption in the supply of electricity or gas.

-During the period in which the Covid-19 measures are in place, new electricity meters will not be installed.
-All outage procedures will be suspended during this period, except the ones carried out for safety reasons.
+During the period in which the COVID-19 measures are in place, new electricity meters will not be installed.
+All outage procedures will be suspended during this period, except those carried out for safety reasons.

 Support measures for the health, social and employment sectors

-An extraordinary fund of EUR 115 million has been set to help the health, social and employment sectors.
-The Walloon Government has opted for three aid formulas which will be adapted according to the sectors:
+An extraordinary fund of EUR 115 million has been set up to help the health, social and employment sectors.
+The Walloon Government has opted for three aid formulas, which will be adapted according to the sectors:

-- The sectors (mainly health and front-line players: hospitals, nursing homes, social sector and disabled people) who will have to take on more activities due to Coronavirus.
+- The sectors (mainly health and front-line players: hospitals, nursing homes, social sector and disabled people) that will have to take on more activities due to COVID-19.
 They will receive an exceptional budget of EUR 75 million;

-- Certain subsidised sectors, which will be faced with a reduction in their activities or even with the cessation of these, will maintain the subsidies (concerns certain health sectors but also socio-professional training, including the service voucher sector);
+- Certain subsidised sectors, which will be faced with a reduction in their activities or even the termination thereof, will maintain subsidies (concerns certain health sectors but also socio-professional training, including the service voucher sector);

-- For the sectors which will lose the receipts of the beneficiaries of their services, an additional flat-rate intervention is planned up to EUR 5,000.
+- For sectors that will lose receipts from their services' beneficiaries, an additional flat-rate intervention is planned for up to EUR 5,000.